some-ip-com/open-someip-spec/src/someip-sd.rst

 The Subscribe Eventgroup Negative Acknowledgment entry type shall be used to indicate that Subscribe Eventgroup entry was NOT accepted.

 .. feat_req:: 🎯
+    :id: feat_req_someipsd_1137
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+.. rst-class:: compact

+Reasons to not accept an Subscribe Eventgroup include (but are not limited to):

+* Combination of Service ID, Instance ID, Eventgroup ID, and Major Version is unknown
+* Required TCP-connection was not opened by client
+* Problems with the references options occurred
+* Resource problems at the Server

+.. feat_req:: 🎯
     :id: feat_req_someipsd_619
     :reqtype: Requirement
     :security: NO